-A basic Calculator is a program that can able to do basic Mathematical Operations like Addition, Subtraction, Multiplication, and Division.
-For a better understanding of this C calculator program example, we always recommend you to learn the basic topics of C programming listed below:
+Calculator is a program that can able to do basic Mathematical Operations like Addition, Subtraction, Multiplication, and Division.

-In this C program, We help you make a simple Calculator that can able to solve basic Mathematical operations like Addition, Subtraction, Multiplication, and Division.
-Inside the program, the user has to enter the numbers and select the operation that includes
+In this C program, We help you make a simple Calculator, for that the user has to enter the numbers and select the operation that includes

 Then the calculator takes the input and does the user-selected Mathematical operation and shows the result.